Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to destroy the executive's power.

-They're trying to destroy the office of the presidency and the ability of the president to uh function.
+They're trying to destroy the office of the presidency and the ability of the president to function.

 That's standard fair.

-Now you might say, well, Rush, aren't you going a little far here?
+Now, you might say, well, Rush, aren't you going a little far here?

 If they're trying to destroy or weaken the powers of the presidency, do they expect to lose the White House in 08?

-Uh no, I quite the contrary.
+No, quite the contrary.

-Um they get into office, they actually do abuse the powers of the presidency from executive orders to pardons, and that will continue.
+When they get into office, they actually do abuse the powers of the presidency from executive orders to pardons, and that will continue.

 They expect to win the White House, and they expect to win the Congress, and they expect to work systematically that way.

-So if the executive wants all kinds of power, the Democrats in the House and Senate, I mean, it can be in turf battles that might ensue.
+So if the executive wants all kinds of power, the Democrats in the House and Senate, I mean, it can be in turf battles that might ensue, but this is all about growing the federal government in their image and limiting the administration here in the last 18 months to what it can do.

-And our guys, ladies and gentlemen are just surrendering.
+And our guys, ladies and gentlemen, are just surrendering.

 Our guys are not on the field.

-We come back after this.
+I'll explain all that when we come back after this.

 Don't go anywhere.

-Yes, yes, of course, we are going to review Live Earth.
+We are going to review Live Earth.

 But not a whole lot of time, folks, because it was a bomb.